qmk/qmk_firmware/keyboards/1upkeyboards/1upsuper16v3/readme.md

-# 1upocarina
+# Super16v3

-This keyboard is the Super16v3 from 1upkeyboards.
-It is a 4x4 macropad with the option for up to four encoders in the top row.
-The keypad features in-switch per-key addressable RGB leds, as well as 32 1mm underglow RGB leds for very bright and smooth lighting effects.
-The Super16v3 uses an rp2040 microcontroller and direct pins instead of a matrix.
+This keyboard is the Super16v3 from 1upkeyboards, a 4x4 macropad with the option for up to four encoders in the top row.
+Notable features include in-switch per-key addressable RGB LEDs and thirty two 1mm underglow RGB LEDs; for bright and smooth lighting effects.
+The Super16v3 utilises an rp2040 microcontroller, wired using direct pins.

 * Keyboard Maintainer: [ziptyze](https://github.com/ziptyze)